 In collaborations, Van Dijk published edited volumes on Late-postmodern literature (Reconsidering the Postmodern.
 European Literature Beyond Relativism AUP, 2011) and on Theory and Practice of Intertextuality (Draden in het donker, Vantilt, 2012).

 When teaching in the Dutch department, Van Dijk takes a comparative stance, focusing on modern Dutch prose and poetry in a European and global perspective.
 Her course on Shoah representations in art and literature focuses for example on both Dutch texts and contexts, and also international movies, art and literature.

-PhD-students Lisanne Snelders and Rik Spanjers (UvA) and Adrienne Baars (Leiden University, LUCAS) both focus on representations of memory and conflict too, whereas Emma de Vries (University Leiden, LUCAS) studies neo-epistolary culture in the digital age.
+Rik Spanjers (UvA) and Adrienne Baars (Leiden University, LUCAS) both focus on representations of memory and conflict too, whereas Emma de Vries (LUCAS) studies neo-epistolary culture in the digital age.

-Please be in touch with plans for thesis- or PhD projects in the fields of contemporary Dutch literature (including poetry), media, technology and literature and questions of cultural memory, ethics and engagement.
+Please feel free to get in touch with me about your plans for mastertheses or PhD projects in the fields of modern (Dutch) literature (including poetry), media, technology and literature and questions of cultural memory, ethics and engagement.

 Inge van der Ven (UU, 2015) finished her thesis on The Monumental Novel under supervision of Kiene Brillenburg, Ernst van Alphen and myself.